rafelafrance/traiter_efloras/README.md

 # The eFloras Traits Database Project [![Build Status](https://travis-ci.org/rafelafrance/traiter_efloras.svg?branch=master)](https://travis-ci.org/rafelafrance/traiter_efloras)

 ## All right, what's this all about then?
 **Challenge**: Extract trait information from plant treatments.
-That is, if I'm given treatment text like: (Colors added to show targeted traits.)
+That is, if I'm given treatment text like: (Reformatted to emphasize targeted traits.)

 ![Treatment](assets/treatment.png)

-I should be able to extract:
+I should be able to extract: (Colors correspond to the text above.)

 ![Treatment](assets/traits.png)
+markdown image
 ## Multiple methods for parsing
 1. Rule based parsing.
 Most machine learning models require a substantial training dataset.
 I use this method to bootstrap the training data.
-And, if other methods fail I can fall back to this.
+And, if other methods fail, I can fall back to this.
 1. Machine learning models.
 (In progress)

 ## Rule-based parsing strategy